SQL CHECK constraint

 Here is a clear, practical, and complete guide to the SQL CHECK constraint, including syntax, examples, engine differences, common pitfalls, and best-practice usage.

-✅ What the CHECK Constraint Does
+What the SQL CHECK constraint Does

 A CHECK constraint enforces a condition that must be true for each row in a table.